 Study an entire folder

-While it is possible to go through a full study set at a time, if you have several organized in a folder, you can go through them all at once.
+While it is possible to go through a full study set at a time, if you have several organized in a folder, you can go through it all at once.
 This is a great way to prep for the end-of-term quiz, for example.

 When in the folder, there are several icons in the upper right corner.
 The second in from the left is Study -- select this and what study mode you want, and then you can go through everything in the folder at once.